Hiya, I'm Kara.

 I work best with frazzled, Type-A women who want to feel more energized, focused, and powerful.
-My ideal client knows she could be playing a bigger game, but is feeling way too spent, overwhelmed, and encumbered by bullshit to successfully navigate that transition.
+My ideal client knows she could be playing a bigger or different game, but is feeling way too spent, overwhelmed, and encumbered by bullshit to successfully navigate that transition.
 When you ask her how she is, her answer is likely: I’m so busy!
 She’s willing to invest in herself to reverse that burnout and achieve more joyful flow in her life, but asking for help doesn’t always come easy.
 (She usually tries like 967 things first.)
 Most importantly, she’s courageous...or courageous enough to be at least 51% excited to work together (instead of terrified).

 Who is not going to be a fit?